DonggunLim/vite-plugin-generate-todo/README.md

 ## 📝 How It Works

-1. In your source code, use comments with the format `[TODO :: your-task]`.
+1. In your source code, use comments with the format `[TODO :: your-task (yyyy.mm.dd)]`.
+2. If a date is not included, the plugin will automatically add the current date.
-2. During the build process, the plugin collects all TODOs.
+3. During the build process, the plugin collects all TODOs.
-3. It generates a `TODO.md` file at the root of your project.
+4. It generates a `TODO.md` file at the root of your project, sorted by file path.

 ### Example: